alex-dunarentu/uds-button/README.md

 This repository contains a customizable and reusable button component built using `Typescript` and `Lit`, compatible with any framework or none at all.

 Utilizing ShadowRoot, the button component ensures an encapsulated design system, safeguarding its integrity and enabling a harmonious coexistence with other elements.
-Additionally, we've incorporated `UDS` theme variables using CSS built-in variables, granting the power to effortlessly control the appearance of the button based on the application's theme preferences.
+Additionally, `UDS` theme variables are incorporated using CSS built-in variables, granting the power to effortlessly control the appearance of the button based on the application's theme preferences.

 For convenience, an index.html page is included within the repository which serves as a comprehensive showcase, providing an extensive array of button appearances directly derived from the Figma design, aiming to facilitate a seamless review of all possible button variations.